vishvAsa/kAvyam/laxyam/gadyam/shrI-vaiShNava-kRtam/rAmAnujaH/periya-vAchchAn-piLLai_en.md

 -

 (vii) Translation:- This clause describes the Lord innumerable and diverse parijanas attendants who serve th Divine Couple.
-'You are served by an army of followers an servants, men and women, waiting at Your divine feet to minister Your needs and comforts, whose nature, existence and action conform to Your will and pleasure ananta (sēṣa), Garud Viśvaksēna and others (along with their wives), whose sole delig is in complete subservience (total service) as their essenti characteristic features; eternal
+'You are served by an army of followers an servants, men and women, waiting at Your divine feet to minister Your needs and comforts, whose nature, existence and action conform to Your will and pleasure ananta (sēṣa), Garud Viśvaksēna and others (along with their wives), whose sole delig is in complete subservience (total service) as their essenti characteristic features; eterna।

 and faultless, all endowed with host of beneficient and desirable qualities such as unsurpasse knowledge (devotion), activity and unlimited ability (to act in You service).